infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 Fetched network "alice/cluster".
 ```

 You now have both the network descriptor and a passport locally allowing you to link new devices to it.
 Let's link Bob's current device to Alice's "cluster" network.
-Note that one can decide to contribute additional storage capacity through the `--storage` option.
+Note that one can decide to contribute additional storage capacity through the `--silo` option.

 ```
 $> infinit network --link --as bob --name alice/cluster